Rahasia: Plot summary

-In RPGA1 Rahasia, the heroes seek to save a kidnapped elven maid, and to do so they must enter the Temple of the Sacred Black Rock, break a curse, and capture the evil Rahib.
+In RPGA1 Rahasia, the player characters seek to rescue an elf maiden kidnapped and held in the Temple of the Sacred Black Rock, where they must break a curse, and take the evil Rahib prisoner.

-In the revised module B7 Rahasia, the adventurers must save a group of kidnapped elven women held in the dungeons beneath a good elven temple taken over by an evil cleric.
+In the revised module B7 Rahasia, the characters must rescue a group of elf women from the dungeons below a good elven temple that an evil cleric has taken over.

 An elven village is threatened by a dark Priest known only as the Rahib.
 He has kidnapped two of the village's fairest maidens and now demands that Rahasia, the most beautiful elf, surrender herself to free the others.
 The player characters are drawn into this adventure when they find a plea for help from Rahasia.
 The only way to free the captured maidens is to enter an old temple, built upon the ruins of a wizard's tower buried under a mountain.

 Publication history

 The original Rahasia was written by Laura Hickman, and was first published in 1979 by DayStar West Media as a 32-page booklet.
 Daystar West Media was Tracy Hickman's private publishing company, and no more than 200 copies were ever printed.
-Rahasia was the first in the Night Ventures line of scenarios.
+Rahasia was the first adventure published for the Night Ventures line.

-The Hickmans decided to privately publish the first two adventures they had designed together, Rahasia and Pharaoh, which gained them a reputation on a local level.
-However, disaster struck when Tracy went into business with an associate who went bad, leaving the Hickmans to cover $30,000 in bad checks.
-They were driven into bankruptcy, and Tracy decided to sell their modules to TSR, "literally so that I could buy shoes for my children".
-TSR decided not only to buy the modules, but hire Tracy as a game designer.
-He said of the event: "They said it would be easier to publish my adventures if I was part of the company.
+The Hickmans privately published the first two adventures that they wrote together, Rahasia and Pharaoh, which had become popular locally.
+However, the business associate Tracy was working with left the Hickmans to cover $30,000 in bad checks.
+They went into bankruptcy, and Tracy decided to sell their adventures to TSR, "literally so that I could buy shoes for my children".
+TSR decided not only to buy the modules, but hire Tracy as a game designer: "They said it would be easier to publish my adventures if I was part of the company.
 So, we made the move from Utah to Wisconsin."

-Tracy and Laura Hickman rewrote Rahasia, which was published by TSR in 1983 as a sixteen-page booklet with an outer folder, with the code RPGA1, and sold as a limited edition only to members of the RPGA.
+Tracy and Laura Hickman rewrote Rahasia, which was published by TSR in 1983 as a sixteen-page booklet with an outer folder, with the code RPGA1, and was sold a limited edition available only to RPGA members.
 In 1984, TSR revised and compiled RPGA1 Rahasia and the second tournament module RPGA2 Black Opal Eye, and published the combined adventure as B7 Rahasia, a 32-page booklet with an outer folder, featuring cover art by Jeff Easley and interior art by Easley and Tim Truman.

 This module was later featured in the compilation B1–B9 In Search of Adventure in 1987.